1Computer1/1computer1.github.io/_posts/2021-07-15-variance-and-subtyping.md

 // And so on...
 ```

 What is the variance on these type parameters?
 Let's consider that we are writing the function with type `Function1<Dog, Animal>` for perhaps a callback.
 This means that someone else will pass us the `Dog` that we can use.
 But, we don't have to use all of the `Dog`, for example, we only use `isLiving`.
 This means that `Function1<Animal, Animal>` will also work in place of the previous type for the callback.
 Therefore, `Function1` is contravariant in the type of its first type parameter.

 Now if we consider from the perspective of the person calling our callback, they are expecting to receive an `Animal`.
 This means that it is perfectly fine to use a subtype of `Animal`, such as `Dog`.
 Therefore, `Function1` is covariant in the type of its return type parameter.

 In general, for functions, the types of the parameters are contravariant, while the type of the return is covariant.
 This leads to a guideline for the variance of type parameters in general: if a type has a value that is to be "produced", it is covariant.
 If it is to be "consumed", it is contravariant.
 If both, it is invariant; if neither, it is bivariant[^position].
-You can see with our boxes that `ReadBox` only produced values via `getValue`, `ListenBox` only consumed values via `tell` and `listener`, and `Box` produced and consumed values with `getValue` and `setValue`.
+You can see with our boxes that `ReadBox` only produced values via `getValue`, `ListenBox` only consumed values via `tell` and `listener`, and `Box` both produced and consumed values with `getValue` and `setValue`.

 ## Variance Annotations